syncedtoblog/syncedtoblog.github.io/_posts/2020-09-27-Impact-Covid-19-On-Air-Travel-1.md

 An OpenSky Network contributor would keep monitoring this radio data, and would then upload it to the OpenSky Network database.
 Many thousands of other contributors around the world also doing this creates a dataset of worldwide air traffic that is being used to track the pandemic and to measure its secondary effects.

-OpenSky Network has released a special [Covid-19 dataset](https://zenodo.org/record/3901482#.X0aDe5NKjlw), which has proved invaluable to researchers from a multitude of fields.
+OpenSky Network has released a special [Covid-19 dataset](https://zenodo.org/record/3901482#.X0aDe5NKjlw), which has proven invaluable to researchers from a multitude of fields.
 For example the Bank of England has been using the flight data for some of its [Covid-19 economic indicators](https://www.bankofengland.co.uk/report/2020/monetary-policy-report-financial-stability-report-may-2020).

 ### So what does the data show?
 Below is a plot of air traffic in and out of various airports in Europe.